Fri3dCamp/fri3dweb/content/_index.en.md

 <p>We <strong>camp in the forest</strong>.
 It's not a congress centre, but a terrain which normally hosts youth clubs.
 This brings a <strong>relaxed summer atmosphere</strong> which also has lots of room for creativity, laptops, and all kinds of (low and high) tech.</p>

 <p>We encourage every participant to <strong>bring their own projects</strong> and tell everyone about them.
+You can let us know about them via the <a href="/cfp">Call for Proposals</a>.
 Ad-hoc workshops, talks and activities are continously being organized during the camp.</p>

 </div>